WelfzTwingoFurs/WegTek3D/README.md

 -Floor-sprite position slightly innacurate to aspect ratio;
 -Mouselook entirely innacurate;
 -No in-game options (all settings in editor);
--The car is infinitely tall.
+-The car is partially infinitely tall.

 ###################################################################################